pareenakaur/pareenakaur/README.md

-- 👋 Hi, I’m @pareenakaur, SG undergrad comp sci student and beginner programmer
+- 👋 Hi, I’m @pareenakaur, SG undergrad comp sci student currently studying at Nanyang Technological University.
-- 👀 I’m interested in web and app development, machine learning and AI.
+- 👀 I’m interested in full-stack development, data science and AI.
-- 🌱 I’m currently learning basic programming langs like Python, C and Java.
-I'm also learning HTML, CSS and Javascript in my free time!
+- 🌱 I’m proficient in programming langs like Python and Java.
+I am learning to apply my programming skills to develop applications!
+For that, I am learning front-end using React and Angular.
+I am also learning pytorch for computer vision and tensorflow to build neural networks.
-- 💞️ I’m looking to collaborate on building apps, webpages, anything really!
+- 💞️ I’m looking to collaborate on building apps, webpages, and more!
 Love to explore anything and everything.
 - 📫 You can reach me on telegram: @gubble_bum

 <!---